 If you enjoy learning on the job an apprenticeship (learn more – what are apprenticeships?) could be the perfect option for you.
 Studying an apprenticeship will also allow you to achieve specific qualifications, which could end up being equivalent to a degree level while gaining important work experience and being paid for your work.
 Studying as an apprentice, you will split your working week between learning at a training centre or college and learning the job skills at work.
 This is a great way to start a career and to get qualifications usually paid for by your employer.
-You can be employed as an apprentice in a whole array of subjects from plumbing and journalism to coaching and business (learn more on business apprenticeships – PJEA Apprenticeships could be a great course to be involved in) , so there is something for everyone.
+You can be employed as an apprentice in a whole array of subjects from plumbing and journalism to coaching and business (learn more on business apprenticeships – PJEA Apprenticeships could be a great course to be involved in), so there is something for everyone.
 If this sounds like something you may be interested in, search online to check out the current vacancies and their specific application forms.
 Don’t stop searching just yet!
-Apprenticeships are available abroad (learn more – apprenticeships abroad), it may not of been something you have thought about doing before and it’s not an option for everyone, but it’s worth some research and time to discover what is available, you may just shock yourself!
+Apprenticeships are available abroad (learn more – apprenticeships abroad), it may not have been something you have thought about doing before and it’s not an option for everyone, but it’s worth some research and time to discover what is available, you may just shock yourself!